Article

 By understanding the threats, learning from real-world incidents, and fortifying resilience measures, business leaders can confidently answer the ultimate strategic question: when the power goes out or the network crashes, will we be ready to keep our people safe and our operations running?

-For deeper insight into how organisations can navigate the cascading effects of infrastructure failures, watch the on-demand recording from our Crisis Pulse Series "The Pressure Chain – Navigating Systemic Shocks".
+For deeper insight into how organizations can navigate the cascading effects of infrastructure failures, watch the on-demand recording from our Crisis Pulse Series "The Pressure Chain – Navigating Systemic Shocks".
 In this 50-minute conversation, Gautier Porot, Global Crisis Management Practice Leader, Consulting, and Cédrick Moriggi, Chief Resilience Officer, explore what makes systemic shocks uniquely disruptive, how leaders can respond with clarity and humility, and why resilience is more than a safety net.